STSA-Structura/learn-algorithms/docs/A1TwoPointersPattern/ValidPalindrome.md

 # Valid Palindrome

-Great!
-Let's start by focusing on the **Palindrome** algorithm using the Two Pointers pattern in **Palindrome.java**.
+Let's start by focusing on the `Palindrome` algorithm using the Two Pointers pattern in `Palindrome.java`.

 ## Problem: Check if a String is a Palindrome

-A **palindrome** is a string that reads the same backward as forward.
+A `palindrome` is a string that reads the same backward as forward.
 The two-pointer technique can be used to efficiently check if a string is a palindrome by comparing characters from both ends of the string.

-### Plan:
+## Plan

-- We will use two pointers:
+> 1. We will use two pointers:
-  - One starting from the beginning (`left`).
+>    - One starting from the beginning (`left`).
-  - One starting from the end (`right`).
+>    - One starting from the end (`right`).
-- Move the pointers towards the center, comparing characters at each step.
+> 1. Move the pointers towards the center, comparing characters at each step.
 If at any point the characters don't match, return `false`.
-- If the pointers meet or cross each other and all characters match, return `true`.
+> 1. If the pointers meet or cross each other and all characters match, return `true`.

 ### Time Complexity: